Revisiting John Lennon’s Last Concert Appearance

 "He sang harmony on it and he really did a damn good job," Lennon told David Sheff in 1980.
 "So, I sort of halfheartedly promised that if 'Whatever Gets You Thru the Night' became No. 1, which I had no reason to expect, I'd do Madison Square Garden with him.
 So one day Elton called and said, 'Remember when you promised...'"

 "Whatever Gets You Thru the Night" had moved past Bachman-Turner Overdrive's "You Ain't Seen Nothing Yet" that November to top the Billboard singles charts.

-Carrying a black Fender Telecaster, Lennon performed a total of only three songs, opening with the new hit then following with "Lucy in the Sky with Diamonds" -- which Elton John had recently covered with Lennon on vocals and guitar, releasing it just 10 days before this show -- and a surprise nugget from even further back in the Beatles catalog.
+Carrying a black Fender Telecaster, Lennon performed three songs, opening with the new hit then following with "Lucy in the Sky with Diamonds" – which Elton John had recently covered with Lennon on vocals and guitar, releasing it just 10 days before this show – and a surprise nugget from even further back in the Beatles catalog.

 Listen to John Lennon and Elton John Perform 'I Saw Her Standing There'

 "He suggested 'I Saw Her Standing There,'" Lennon told Scheff, "and I thought 'great,' because I never sang the original of that.
 Paul [McCartney] sang it and I did the harmony."
 On stage, Lennon introduced the old favorite with an impish quip: "We tried to think of a number to finish off with so I can get out of here and be sick, and we thought we'd do a number of an old, estranged fiance of mine, called Paul.
 This is one I never sang, it's an old Beatle number, and we just about know it."